mattrussi/gitlab-com-runbooks/howto/manage-package-signing-keys.md

 ### Export the Keys

-Once they keys have been generated, you will need to create a public key for publishing, and in PackageCloud.
+Once the keys have been generated, you will need to create a public key for publishing, and in PackageCloud.
 This is completed simply via:

 `gpg --armor --export 0000000000000000000000000000000000000000 > package-sig.gpg`